 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's contest features the South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) clashing at Colonial Life Arena in what should be a one-sided matchup, with a projected 80-59 win for heavily favored South Carolina according to our computer prediction.
-Game time is at 1:00 PM ET on January 7.
+Sunday's game between the No. 1 South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 80-59 and heavily favors South Carolina to secure the victory.
+Tipoff is at 1:00 PM ET on January 7.

-The Gamecocks head into this game following an 89-66 win over Florida on Thursday.
+The Gamecocks are coming off of an 89-66 victory against Florida in their most recent outing on Thursday.

-The Gamecocks won their last game 89-66 against Florida on Thursday.
-The Bulldogs dropped their last matchup 71-66 against Vanderbilt on Thursday.
-Te-Hina Paopao's team-leading 17 points led the Gamecocks in the win.
-Jerkaila Jordan totaled 21 points, two rebounds and five assists for the Bulldogs.

 Catch college basketball action all season long on Fubo!